Symplectic fermions in general domains: Introduction

 \paragraph{Logarithmic CFT.} ~In certain critical lattice models, non-local observables give rise to logarithmic singularities in correlation functions.
 The CFTs that appear in the scaling limit of these models are known as logarithmic conformal field theories (logCFTs).
 Besides featuring fields that produce logarithmic singularities in correlation functions, the space of fields of a logCFT exhibits a more intricate algebraic structure than non-logarithmic CFTs.
 See~\cite{CreutzigRidout-review} for a review on logCFT.

 A noteworthy example of this phenomenon are crossing probabilities in critical percolation.
-In fact, the CFT arguments that Cardy used in his original derivation of the celebrated Cardy--Smirnov formula (\cite{Cardy_percolation,Smirnov-percolation}) can be accommodated only in a logarithmic CFT~---~see, e.g., \cite{MathieuRidout-percolation_logCFT}.
-More recently, the understanding of percolation as a logCFT has seen further developments: certain probabilistic observables have been identified as CFT fields that produce logarithmic dependencies within correlation functions~---~see~\cite{Camia-conf_conn_prob,CamiaFeng-log_percolation}.
+In fact, the CFT arguments that Cardy used in his original derivation of the celebrated Cardy--Smirnov formula (\cite{Cardy_percolation,Smirnov-percolation}) can be accommodated only in a logarithmic CFT; see, e.g., \cite{MathieuRidout-percolation_logCFT}.
+More recently, the understanding of percolation as a logCFT has seen further developments: certain probabilistic observables have been identified as CFT fields that produce logarithmic dependencies within correlation functions---see~\cite{Camia-conf_conn_prob,CamiaFeng-log_percolation}.

-A prominent logarithmic CFT are the symplectic fermions.
-An exciting aspect of this theory is its connections with discrete probabilistic models.
-The theory was first expounded in the full plane by Kausch in~\cite{Kausch-SF}, who built on the precedent works~\cite{Guraire-log_op_CFT,Kausch-curiosities, GabKau-local}.
-The purpose of this note is to explicitly construct the correlation functions of the symplectic fermions in more general domains of the complex plane.
-The main motivation to do so is the scaling limit of certain models of statistical mechanics.
+A prominent example of a logarithmic CFT is the symplectic fermions.
+The theory was first expounded in the full plane by Kausch in~\cite{Kausch-SF}, building on earlier works as~\cite{Guraire-log_op_CFT,Kausch-curiosities, GabKau-local}.
+It was subsequently reformulated in the language of vertex operator algebras (VOA) in \cite{Abe-symfer_VOA}), and has ever since been studied by the VOA community; see~\cite{DavydovRunkel_holo-symfer} and references therein.

-\paragraph{Dimers, the uniform spanning tree and the abelian sandpile model.} ~Associated to every CFT there is a ---typically real--- parameter called \textit{central charge} that is encoded in the Virasoro structure of the space of fields.
+Associated to every CFT there is a ---typically real--- parameter $c$ called \textit{central charge} that is encoded in the Virasoro structure of the space of fields.
 In essence, the central charge determines how a system responds to the introduction of a macroscopic length scale (\cite[Section 5.4]{yellow_book}).
-There are three probabilistic models that have been linked to logCFT with the same central charge as the symplectic fermions: $-2$.
-Those are the dimer model, the uniform spanning tree (UST) and the abelian sandpile model (ASM).

-Some fermionic observables of the (double) dimer model have recently been proven (\cite{Ada-discrete SF}) to carry the algebraic structure of the symplectic fermions, and, as a consequence, the space of lattice local fields can be rendered a representation of the Virasoro algebra with central charge $-2$.
-The correlation functions of these local observables are naturally expected to converge to CFT correlation functions in the scaling limit in the sense of \cite{ABK-DGFF_free_boson}.

-Closely related to the dimer model is the uniform spanning tree.
-Indeed, in the appropriate setting, the two models enjoy a local coupling~---~the Temperley bijection.
-In light of this relation, one expects a class of local observables of the UST to converge, within correlation functions, to CFT fields in the scaling limit.
-This connection is also supported by the emergence of the same algebraic structure both in the (boundary) CFT of the UST (\cite[Section 1.4]{LPW-UST_CFT}) and the symplectic fermions CFT (Section~\ref{subsec: staggered} below).
+For the symplectic fermions, this parameter takes the value $-2$.
+What makes this theory particularly appealing are its deep connections with several discrete probabilistic models that have long been predicted to fall within the universality class of CFTs at central charge $c=-2$.